 Social Media Monitoring has exploded and companies in this area are saturating the market, giving brands the opportunity to choose like never before.
 But are brands choosing their provider wisely and is the data they are receiving enough to make those ever-crucial marketing decisions?

 Here are three ways you could be throwing your money away on Social Media Monitoring.

 1) Focusing on text-only social mentions

 In a world where over 80% of social media posts contain images or video, we must evolve our monitoring tools to work with this crucial aspect of social.

-Instagram, Pinterest and Snapchat have changed how we communicate with each other and visual content is key.
-With over 400 million monthly active users on Instagram, brands are starting to realise that the opportunities to connect and engage with their customers using these social media platforms are enormous.
+Instagram, Pinterest, and Snapchat have changed how we communicate with each other and have now transformed social media so that their users have a preference for visual content across the board.
+With over 400 million monthly active users on Instagram, brands are starting to realize that the opportunities to connect and engage with their customers using these social media platforms are enormous.